MARY RALEIGH RICHARDSON

 During the war she continued to work for the vote, allying herself with both Sylvia Pankhurst's ELFS and the United Suffragists.

-Having joined the Labour Party she twice stood for Parliament, without success, and in the early thirties aligned herself with Mosley’s British Union of Fascists.
-She retired from public life in 1935 and moved to a sleepy village, where she raised an adopted son and penned Laugh a Defiance, a memoir of her suffrage days.
+Having joined the Labour Party she twice stood for Parliament, and in 1933 was briefly a member of Mosley’s British Union of Fascists.
+Finding it did not align with her values she returned to socialism for the rest of her life.
+In retirement she penned Laugh a Defiance, a memoir of her suffrage days.

 The work is essential reading for suffrage scholars and those keen to explore the lives of the individual personalities within the militant movement.